Ex-assistant prosecutor wants new look at whistleblower status

 Visiting Judge H.F.
 Inderlied Jr. on Oct.
 1 threw out Desmond’s appeal of that decision in the county Common Pleas Court.

-Desmond’s attorneys Subodh Chandra and Sandhya Gupta of Cleveland filed an appeal to the 7th District Court of Appeals today, which requested an oral argument and suggests attorneys are open to mediation hearings, according to county court filings.
+Desmond’s attorneys, Subodh Chandra and Sandhya Gupta of Cleveland, filed an appeal to the 7th District Court of Appeals on Thursday, which requested an oral argument and suggests attorneys are open to mediation hearings, according to county court filings.

+“Mr. Desmond was disappointed that the trial court did not address any of his legal arguments in [Judge Inderlied’s] decision and is seeking review of that failure by the 7th District Court of Appeals,” Chandra said.

+Desmond also has filed a civil suit against the office accusing county Prosecutor Paul Gains and chief assistant Prosecutor Linette Stratford of defamation, intimidation and retaliation related to his firing.

 More like this from vindy.com